rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 Programming is not about the language, it's about you
 -----------------------------------------------------

-When I was at university trying to learn how to be a programmer it was clear that there were three types of students:
+When I was at university trying to learn Computer Science it was clear that there were three types of students:

 1. Those who would never be good even though they studied hard